 Second, the “hidden” feature that I always check is how much PHP they give you.
 The reason I look at this is because many, many people run their website off a PHP-based CMS…in other words, the programming language that powers the software that powers your website (ie, WordPress is a PHP-based CMS).

 PHP needs dedicated memory to run – just like your computer, laptop, or smartphone needs memory to run quickly.
 Often, web hosts on the cheaper end of the scale will seriously cut back on PHP memory for the sake of costs.

 GoDaddy used to be an infamous case of this – sometimes only giving 64M to your account.
 They have recently upgraded to allocate industry standard 256M to each account, though they still cap the amount of memory dedicated to uploads (only a factor when you try to upload a huge photo/video directly through WordPress).

 InMotion, though, gets especially high marks for the amount of memory dedicated.
 They match GoDaddy at 256M – but exceed them in upload PHP, and other resources dedicated to the account (this will show up again when we get to Performance).

 Otherwise, both GoDaddy and InMotion Hosting offer a wide variety of freebies such as email, app installers, and advertising credits – and they both include a free domain with a hosting purchase (see InMotion’s deals here and GoDaddy’s current promo here).

 First, money-back guarantees.
 They both offer them, but in my (and others) experience – GoDaddy does 45-day, while InMotion offers a 90-day guarantee.

-Second, GoDaddy does not do backups.
-InMotion does free weekly backups which are available for free as well.
+Second, GoDaddy does not do free automated backups.
+InMotion does free automated backups which are available for free as well.
 Now – you should be doing your own website backups, so this should be moot.
 However, things happen (like hitting delete while backing things up…speaking from experience).
 So it’s always good to have a safety net – especially one that you don’t have to pay for.